Nevenall/bookshelf-ghosting-the-edge/design.md

 I tried the callouts as typical size font, but I think the thin font seems more like a mistake then an intention.
 Could be thin font.

-the border for callouts is a little weird when callouts are inline and their is a sidebar

 ## Widths & Margins

 Breakpoint | em | Pixels (px) | content width | sidebar width | callout width